JehadurRE/cf-enhancer-chrome/RATING_PREDICTOR_FEATURE.md

 # Rating Predictor Feature - Version 2.1.0

 ## Overview
-The Rating Predictor feature is a new addition to CF Enhancer that provides real-time rating change predictions during Codeforces contests.
-This feature adds significant value for competitive programmers who want to track their potential rating changes throughout a contest.
+The Rating Predictor feature has been successfully implemented in the CF Enhancer Chrome Extension.
+This feature provides live rating change predictions during Codeforces contests, displaying comprehensive rating analytics in the standings table with full compatibility with existing features.

 ## Features